nystudio107/retour/README.md

 ### 1.0.15 -- 2016.07.12

 * [Added] Added the ability to import the redirects from a `.htaccess` file into Retour
+* [Fixed] Fixed a statics db error with empty referrers
 * [Improved] Updated the README.md

 ### 1.0.14 -- 2016.07.10